 Number of square meters of office space per employee

 Are you looking for an office for your company?
 Then there are all kinds of important things to take into account.
 In particular, the price, location, facilities and certainly not unimportant: the number of square meters.
 As a starting point, you obviously have the current office space to begin determining the number of square meters (m²).
+One square meter equals approximately 10.8 square foot.
 In addition, it is wise to think about the prognoses and the expected number of employees in the future.
 You can also use standard sizes per employee or per piece of office furniture.

 Calculate the number of square meters for your office